Mayor Roth Takes Selfie From Hospital, Is “On The Mend”

 STORY SUMMARY

-HAWAIʻI - Of the 150 new cases of COVID-19 reported statewide at noon on Friday, only five (5) new cases were identified on Hawaiʻi island.
+HAWAIʻI ISLAND - Of the 132 new cases of COVID-19 reported statewide at noon on Sunday, seven (7) cases were identified on Hawaiʻi island.

 graphic by BIVN

-(BIVN) – There were 150 newly reported cases of COVID-19 in the State of Hawaiʻi on Friday.
-Of that, five (5) new cases were identified on the Big Island.
+(BIVN) – There were 132 newly reported cases of COVID-19 in the State of Hawaiʻi on Friday.
+Of that, seven (7) new cases were identified on the Big Island.

-On the health department’s zip code area map showing reported COVID-19 cases with onset dates in the past 14 days, there are three areas showing totals of over 10 cases:
+On the health department’s zip code area map showing reported COVID-19 cases with onset dates in the past 14 days, there are now four (4) areas showing totals of over 10 cases:

 From the Hawaiʻi County Civil Defense: